aauren/ntopng-exporter/README.md

 ## Linux
 If you want to run ntopng-exporter on Linux I recommend copying the [systemd unit file](https://github.com/aauren/ntopng-exporter/blob/main/resources/ntopng-exporter.service) (also included in your download archive in the `/resources` directory) to your local system and having systemd manage it so that it starts when your machine starts.

-If you do not run ntopng-exporter on the same host that you run ntopng on, you'll want to modify your exporter and remove: `After=ntopng.service`
+If you do not run ntopng-exporter on the same host that you run ntopng on, you'll want to modify your version of the unit file and remove: `After=ntopng.service`

 To run ntopng-exporter as a service do the following:
 ```
-# From your ntopng unpack directory
+# From your ntopng-exporter unpack directory
-sudo cp resources/ntopng-exporter.service /etc/systemd/user
+sudo cp resources/ntopng-exporter.service /etc/systemd/system
+sudo systemctl daemon-reload
 sudo systemctl enable ntopng-exporter
 sudo systemctl start ntopng-exporter
 systemctl status ntopng-exporter